codesyracuse/starter-website/src/pages/mentor/index.md

     the community.
   title: About | JS Wakanda
 ---
-## Grow as a Developer: Hero Path Training
+## Grow as a Developer

-The training and mentoring we offer is about the improvement of skills as a developer or software engineer.
+This is about the improvement of skills as a developer or software engineer.
 Less like job training and more like gym training.
 Everyone wants to make progress, and there is only one way to do it: put in your reps.

-CODES provides structure and resources to help trainees on their learning path and mentors grow as developers and leaders.
+* We help match mentors with trainees.
+* Aim for 30 minute weekly or biweekly meetings, virtual or in-person.
+* We expect an initial 6-week commitment that can be extended.
+* But you are under no obligation to continue with a specific person if it's not working out.